 - Sell your old books online at a site like BookScouter.com.
 You can also look for a local used bookstore that buys old books or will accept trades.
 This is a great way to get rid of old books and trade for gently used books that you want to read.

 - Go buy a sketchbook at an art supply shop.
 Go through your magazines and tear out any recipes, outfit or decorating ideas, etc. and tape them in the pages of your sketchbook.
 I had a friend who did this and was finally able to rid herself of several years worth of old magazines.

 What are some ideas you would add to the list?

-If that’s not enough to make you eager to get started, check out this handy dandy infographic I made below.
+If that’s not enough to make you eager to get started, you can check out several posts on downsizing from Tammy, a fellow cruiser and blogger, OR you can check out this handy dandy infographic I made below.
 Just ask yourself these 3 easy questions and you’ll be on the road to minimizing and simplifying your life.